zero-to-mastery/travel-guide/README.md

 The `build` folder with static assets is the only output produced by Create React App.

-However this is not quite enough if you use client-side routing.
+However, this is not quite enough if you use client-side routing.
 Read the next section if you want to support URLs like `/todos/42` in your single-page app.

 ### Serving Apps with Client-Side Routing